hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-DATA-TIERING.md

   - Manage Data with Volumes and Topology: [link](https://www.youtube.com/watch?v=CwkkojVYruw)
   - MapR Multi-Tier Data Platform - Demo: [link](https://www.youtube.com/watch?v=x0Fpd1jcdsU)

+### Pre-requisites

+ - HPE Container Platform 5.x deployed
+ - You will need 6 unused hosts to add as worker nodes

 ### Add SSD Hosts to EPIC

 Add hosts to EPIC that have SSDs.  **Disable Virtual Node Assignment** on these hosts [Instructions](http://docs.bluedata.com/50_enabling-disabling-a-worker) as in this scenario, we would like to have these nodes dedicated to storage and not to be used for compute.